For Tishman Construction

 The project lead the way to repositioning buildings in New York, through unprecedented building techniques.The heavy concrete panels were essentially "peeled" off the building at nighttime, while during the day office workers were using the space only 12' away from the work.
 For the separation of the work, a specially designed wall system was designed that acted as a temporary exterior barrier between the work area for the new façade and the interior space.
 In this narrow space, the demolition and installation of the new façade took place.

-The building was transformed into Class A office space with maximum light.
+The building was transformed into Class A office space with maximum light, with a large Retail Space at the base of the building.